-The values in Tables A/B/C were calculated in accordance with the guidelines published by the EBA.
+The values in Charts A/B/C were calculated in accordance with the guidelines published by the EBA.
 The values calculated show the median of 4 reporting dates for asset encumbrance.

-Of the encumbered assets shown in line 040 Chart A, of the repo transactions in the portfolio within the meaning of Delegated Regulation 2015/61 Article 8(4), approximately euro 21 million are longer-term positions for collateralised borrowing in the 2021 period under review.
-Compared with the previous period, no short-term repo transactions (maturities of up to 2 months) with securities eligible for central bank borrowing were concluded or allocated to the cover pool for covered bonds in the past financial year.
-Within the Group, approximately 98 % of the reported values of the securities shown in Chart A are encumbered to cover deposits subject to collateralisation.
-The increase in encumbered assets in line 040 Chart A, in particular debt instruments eligible as HQLA, is due to the participation by VB Wien, for the Association, in the ECB's TLTRO III programme.
-As a result of this structural liquidity-securing measure of TLTRO III, the share of unencumbered debt instruments in HQLA has been reduced to approximately 9 % as at the reporting date.
+Of the encumbered assets shown in line 040 Chart A, of the repo transactions in the portfolio within the meaning of Delegated Regulation 2015/61 Article 8(4), approximately euro 21 million are longer-term positions for collateralised borrowing in the 2022 period under review.
+Compared to the previous period, short-term repo transactions (maturities of up to 2 months) were concluded with securities eligible for central bank borrowing in the past financial year.
+No securities eligible for the cover fund were allocated to the underlying stock for covered bank bonds, as of 8 July 2022 Pfandbriefgesetz.
+Approximately 98 % of the reported values of securities shown in Chart A are encumbered to cover deposits subject to collateralisation.
+The increase in the median of encumbered assets in line 040 Chart A, in particular debt securities eligible as HQLA, is due to the participation by VB Wien, for the Association, in the TLTRO III programme as a structural measure to secure liquidity.
+At the reporting date, the share of encumbered assets in the segment of HQLA-eligible debt instruments had decreased to approximately 1.5 %.

 VB Wien AG, as the central organisation of the Association, provides a share of approximately 98 % of the encumbered debt securities eligible as HQLA.
 For details on HQLA development and the LCR, please refer to the Liquidity Risk section of the report.
 The values shown in the quantitative information on the LCR are the market values of the assets less the corresponding haircuts for the respective asset classes.
-The values shown in the median of the (E)HQLA in Chart A are determined from an accounting point of view, which is why a derivation is not possible due to the different valuation methods.
+The values shown in the median of (E)HQLA in Chart A are determined from an accounting point of view, which is why a derivation is not possible due to the different valuation methods.
 The same scopes of consolidation are applied in both disclosure reports.

-As at the reporting date, no securities were encumbered by repo transactions or collateralised securities lending transactions and cover pool dedications for covered bonds, with the exception of approximately euro 21 million of long-term repo transactions.
+As at the reporting date, no securities were encumbered by repo transactions or securities lending transactions subject to collateralisation and designations of underlying stock for covered bank bonds and/or mortgage bonds (Pfandbriefe) under the Pfandbriefgesetz (Austrian mortgage bond act), except for the portfolio of long-term repo transactions in the amount of approximately euro 21 million.
 Compared to the previous period, the portfolio of long-term repo transactions remains unchanged.

-As the central organisation of the Association of Volksbanks, VOLKSBANK WIEN AG is the central business partner for hedging transactions (interest rate and foreign currency).
-Cash collaterals (including initial margin) for the hedging of fair values for foreign currency refinancing and interest rate derivatives (for the hedging of issues and long-term lending business) account for approximately 5 % of the volume of encumbered assets in the item Other assets Line 120 Chart A. Promotional loans are also included to a minor extent.
+As the central organisation of the association of credit institutions, VOLKSBANK WIEN AG is the central business partner for hedging transactions (interest rate and foreign currency).
+Cash collaterals (including initial margin) for the hedging of fair values for foreign currency refinancing and interest rate derivatives (for the hedging of issues and long-term lending business), as well as promotional loans, account for approximately 2.3 % of the volume of encumbered assets in the item Other assets (line 120 Chart A).
+Compared to the previous period, the volume decreased by approximately 35 %.
+The change is partly due to changes in refinancing requirements for foreign currency loans in the credit institution group as well as in the association of credit institutions and partly to changes in the fair value of interest rate derivatives.

-The requirements for hedging fair value fluctuations for foreign currency refinancing have decreased compared to the previous period due to the further reduction of foreign currency loans in Volksbank Wien Group and in the Association of Volksbanks.
+The requirements for hedging fair value fluctuations for foreign currency refinancing have decreased compared to the previous period due to the further reduction of foreign currency loans.